-- Local time: This option lets you send a push notification that will be received based on the user timezone so at the same hour in every country.
+Local time: This option lets you send a push notification that will be received based on the user's timezone so at the same hour in every country.
 This ensures that marketing efforts target your users at a uniform time.

-- Global time: This option allows you to send a push notification to your users at a specific UTC time regardless of their location.
-Every user will receive the message at the same time regardless of their timezone.
+Global time: This option allows you to send a push notification to your users at a specific UTC regardless of their location.
+Every user will receive the message at the same time.

 3. Send your notifications when users are most likely to engage with your app/website

-Go to the Analytics > Audience page and set the dates on a period of 3 days maximum.
-This way, you will be able to see the analytics hour by hour.
+Go to the Analytics > Audience page and set the dates for 3 days maximum.
+This way, you will be able to see the analytics, hour by hour.
 The "Starts" chart (blue) shows when your app is most opened by your users (in UTC):

 Take a look at the peak hours (red arrows): your users spontaneously come to your app at that moment of the day.
 It means that they usually are available around that time and that they are more likely to be willing to open your notification.

 Note: You can find the same information in your dedicated analytics tool (e.g. Firebase Analytics, AT Internet, etc).